Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 …your brand image is going to take a toll.

-McDonald’s reputation took a huge beating over the years, but they have been recovering by making several adjustments to their menu and ingredients.
+McDonald’s reputation took a huge beating over the years, but they have been recovering by making several adjustments to its menu and ingredients.

 Nonetheless, we say all of this to say that you can have the best brand design in the world but still have horrible branding due to everything else not related to design, like your reputation.